w3c/market-data-odrl-profile/discussions/2020-08-05/topics.md

 * Others?
 * Some combination of the above?

-## Time to Vote?
+### Time to Vote?

 Did we agree on how to define Notify and Report?
-If so, let's make it official.
+If so, let's make it official: [New Terms to Vote On](https://github.com/w3c/market-data-odrl-profile/blob/gh-pages/NewTerms.md#to-vote)

 ## Temporal Aspects of Policy Lifecycle